 Freemasonry historically has been banned in authoritarian governments. (@KSigMason, reacting to my tweets in Tweet Anthology 4 here)

-Secret societies have no place in transparent democracies.
+Secret societies have no place in transparent societies.

 So you’re against the right to assemble?
 You’re against the right to privacy?

 I’m for public personalities disclosing their membership in any society they belong to.